CullenSharp/reading-notes/README.md

 ### About me

-My name is @CullenSharp2 , welcome to my page 👋👋👋.
+My name is @CullenSharp, welcome to my page 👋👋👋.
 I'm currently enrolled at Codefellows for full-stack web development 🔨.
 I like funny things that make you think 🤔.